isc-projects/isc-dnssec-guide/doc/validation.rst

 also known as a trust key, trust point, or secure entry point.

-The 12-step lookup process describes the DNSSEC lookup in the ideal world where every single domain name is signed and properly delegated, and where each validating resolver only needs to have one trust anchor - that is, the root's public key.
+The 12-step lookup process describes the DNSSEC lookup in the ideal world, where every single domain name is signed and properly delegated, and where each validating resolver only needs to have one trust anchor - that is, the root's public key.
 But there is no restriction that the validating resolver must only have one trust anchor.
 In fact, in the